rks101/egnet/README.md

 DNS remains one of the most interesting topics in networking.

-Do you know each DNS resolver knows the IP addresses of DNS root nameservers always!
+Do you know that each DNS resolver always knows the IP addresses of DNS root nameservers?
 This is not a new thing; this has always been the case.
-This info is actually hardwired or [hardcoded into BIND-9](https://gitlab.isc.org/isc-projects/bind9/-/blame/4c3b063ef8bd6e47b13c1dac3087daa1301a78ac/lib/dns/rootns.c#L37-80).
-Look at this code, there are 13 DNS root nameservers, and the names are not case-sensitive.
+This info is actually hardwired or [hardcoded into BIND-9](https://gitlab.isc.org/isc-projects/bind9/-/blame/4c3b063ef8bd6e47b13c1dac3087daa1301a78ac/lib/dns/rootns.c#L37-80) (bind9/lib/dns/rootns.c).
+Look at this code; there are 13 DNS root nameservers, and the names are not case-sensitive.
 You can find A type DNS records for these 13 root nameservers named from a to m (as of Jan 2022).

 [IANA](https://www.iana.org/) has listed the [root name servers](https://www.iana.org/domains/root/servers), and [DNS root hint and root zone files](https://www.iana.org/domains/root/files).
-[Map](https://www.google.com/maps/d/u/0/viewer?mid=1LcHEpzl-7RzziWzDa4h3BxJcbEo&hl=en&ll=24.71341537554179%2C36.13137070989961&z=2) of geographically distributed root name servers reachable using anycast - the same IP mapped to multiple DNS root servers - the one reachable first is returned in DNS query's answer section.
+[Map](https://www.google.com/maps/d/u/0/viewer?mid=1LcHEpzl-7RzziWzDa4h3BxJcbEo&hl=en&ll=24.71341537554179%2C36.13137070989961&z=2) of geographically distributed root name servers reachable using anycast - the same IP mapped to multiple DNS root servers - the one reachable first is returned in the DNS query's answer section.

-Note: BIND (Berkeley Internet Name Domain) is an implementation of naming service or DNS used in our end-point devices and networks to connect or bind the internet.
+Note: BIND (Berkeley Internet Name Domain) is an implementation of a naming service or DNS used in our endpoint devices and networks to connect to the internet.
 [BIND source code](https://gitlab.isc.org/isc-projects/bind9) is hosted by ISC (Internet Systems Consortium).
-It was developed in UCB in 1984 and later maintained by ISC.
+It was developed at UCB in 1984 and later maintained by ISC.

 Note: How do we/local DNS servers reach a particular root nameserver while they are all managed by different entities globally?
 Using IP Anycast => As long as we get a response from any of them, it is fine to proceed further.
-No broadcast query or multi-cast query is used to locate a root nameserver.
+No broadcast query or multicast query is used to locate a root nameserver.

 To get a list of root nameservers and their IP addresses, type dig and see the answer section and additional sections.
 An A-type record shows an IPv4 address, while an AAAA-type record shows an IPv6 address.